 Fire Weather: Foggy conditions and low clouds can be expected throughout the morning hours across Central and South Florida as it slowly lifts and dissipates.
-Mostly dry conditions are expected across North and South Florida, with a weak frontal boundary bringing a few isolated showers to Central Florida.
-Pockets of lower relative humidities are expected across North and South Florida this afternoon, especially north of the I-10 corridor where RH values may dip to near critical thresholds (30-40%).
+A mostly sunny and dry day is expected across the state with relative humidities dipping below critical thresholds across North Florida and the I-10 corridor (20-30% RH values).
 Winds will remain light statewide, though the ongoing severe to extreme drought across much of the state will encourage elevated wildfire conditions.
-Relative humidities will quickly recover overnight, though another round of patchy dense fog is possible across Central and South Florida.
+Locally greater wildfire risk cannot be ruled out across North Florida.
+Relative humidities will quickly recover overnight, though another round of patchy dense fog is possible across West-Central and South Florida.
 Foggy conditions combined with wildfire smoke will lead to reduced visibilities.
-According to the [Florida Forest Service](#), there are 111 active wildfires across the state burning approximately 6,836 acres.
+According to the [Florida Forest Service](#), there are 100 active wildfires across the state burning approximately 7,806 acres.